 6.5 Restoration; Abandonment or Non-Use

-§ 300-9.5 Restoration.

 A. Any reconstruction of a nonconforming structure shall require a variance except when that reconstruction is in the same configuration as the preexisting structure.

 B. Any conforming structure damaged more than 50% by fire or other casualty located on a nonconforming lot may be restored or rebuilt.
 No such restoration or rebuilding shall be permitted which changes the use or structure to a nonconforming use or structure.
 The rebuilding or restoration of such conforming structure will not require a new variance.

-§ 300-9.6 Abandonment.

 If the nonconforming use, except for agriculture, horticulture or floriculture, of a structure or lot has been abandoned for a continuous period of two years or more, the lot or structure shall not be used again except for a conforming use.

 Art.
 7